Congenital insensitivity to pain: Case studies

 Jo Cameron is an example of one individual known to have congenital analgesia.
 She has two mutations, one in the gene encoding fatty acid amide hydrolase (FAAH) and one in the pseudogene FAAH-OUT modulating FAAH expression, which are theorized to be responsible for her condition.
 FAAH is an enzyme involved in the metabolism of endocannabinoids like anandamide.
 Cameron has high levels of anandamide and other endocannabinoids.

 Treatment

 As of 2020, there is no agreed-upon method in the medical community for treating CIP.
 Treatment plans involve injury management and prevention.
 In an experimental trial, an opioid antagonist, naloxone, allowed a woman with CIP to experience pain for the first time.
 This result revealed that opioid antagonists like naloxone and naltrexone may be effective in treating CIP in the future.
-Additionally, the genes that cause CIP provide promising targets for novel pain medications, also known as analgesics.
+Additionally, the genes that cause CIP provide promising targets for novel analgesics.

 Epidemiology

-A 2020 estimate places the incidence of CIP as one person in a million.
-Based on the observation that under thirty cases are known in the United Kingdom.
+A 2020 estimate places the incidence of CIP as one person in a million, based on the observation that under thirty cases are known in the United Kingdom.
 CIP is found at an abnormally high frequency in Vittangi, a village in Kiruna Municipality in northern Sweden, where nearly 40 cases have been reported.